irinavvv/irinavvv/README.md

 - 👋 Hi, I’m Irina Valkova
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in QA  and JavaScript
-- 🌱 I’m currently learning Programming Fundamentals with JavaScript
+- 🌱 I’m currently learning QA Fundamentals and Manual Testing
 - 📫 How to reach me irinavvv@gmail.com

 <!---